The Huskies will take on Albany on Nov. 21 in their second-straight NCAA Semifinal appearance

 UConn 2, Duke 0

-During the 2004 season, Herr's expertise proved to be a key factor at UConn.
+During the 2004 season, Schulz's expertise proved to be a key factor at UConn.
 The team allowed just 0.57 goals per game to its opponents, which ranked first nationally and helped earn goalkeeper, Melissa Bostwick, second-team All-America honors.
 The Huskies have consistently ranked among the nation's leaders in fewest goals allowed during her tenure.

 More recently, former Husky goalkeeper Sarah Mansfield was honored as a First Team All-American for the third straight year in 2013.
 Mansfield also earned a spot on the 2011 All-NCAA Tournament Team after leading the Huskies to a spot in the National Semfinal.
 Mansfield was also selected as the BIG EAST Goalkeeper of the Year in 2010.

 In 2014, the Huskies finished with nine shutouts, including back-to-back clean sheets in the NCAA National Semifinals and NCAA National Finals from redshirt-freshman keeper Nina Klein.